Sandra-Be/find_defibrillator/README.md

 # Introduction

+I was inspired to create this project after I heard the incident on radio about Christian Eriksen a Danish professional footballer.
+This set me on the path living in Ireland where vast parts of the country have no immediate access to hospitals or life saving equipment and I wanted to come up with an idea to change that.

 This website will be primarily used by the general public to find an AED unit in times of emergency, or to just know where the defibrillator unit is for future reference.
 Is also set up for community groups, sports centers and local businesses etc. to allow advertisement of the defibrillator for public use with contact information to be available to the public.
 This website has the capacity to save lifes in rural settings where an emergency teams will take too long to safe a life.
 The website features more insights about an AED product.

 It's a simple, easy, and understandable website for different age group people which will quicly allow the user to find location of life saving equipment.